 Maureen Minarik, Ph.D.

 Dr. Minarik joined the Center in 2015 and was promoted to Assistant Director in 2016.
-She has a B.A. in psychology from the University of Maryland, College Park.
+She has a B.A. in psychology from University of Maryland, College Park.
 Maureen earned a M.A. in psychology and a Ph.D. in clinical psychology from American University.
 She is a licensed psychologist in Rhode Island.
-Prior to Roger Williams, Dr. Minarik worked in other counseling centers including American University, Johnson & Wales University, and the University of Rhode Island.
+Prior to Roger Williams, Dr. Minarik worked in other counseling centers including American University, Johnson & Wales University, and University of Rhode Island.
 She remains grateful for the privilege of guiding students on their journeys of self-discovery and wellness.
 Maureen completed an internship with the US Navy and has served on active duty.
 Additionally, Dr. Minarik has worked in an employee assistance program, a VA medical center, psychiatric hospitals, and in military settings.
 Her professional interests include assisting service members and families, grief and loss, positive psychology, size diversity and acceptance, suicide prevention, assisting service members and families, and living well with illness.
 Maureen’s hobbies include running and fitness, reading, travel, creativity, and spending time with family and friends.